Akshit406/FlickTube/README.md

 5. Run: npm start (or yarn start)

 ## Usage:
-Search videos in the top bar or click thumbnails to watch.
+Use the deployed url to watch youtube content

 ## Contributions:
 Welcome!
 Fork, make changes, and open a pull request.